tgsmith61591/skutil/README.md

 ### pynorm

 A succinct set of sklearn-esque transformer classes.
-Including the Box-Cox transformation and the Yeo-Johnson transformation.
+Including the Box-Cox transformation and the Yeo-Johnson transformation (still under development).

 ```python
 from scipy import stats